ShadowNode/shadownode.github.io/content/home/guides/crates.md

 ## Crates

 We use a plugin called HuskyCrates to manage our crates.
 Crates contain items, the quality of which depends on the tier of the crate.
 To open a create you must hold the crate key in your hand and right click the corresponding crate.
-You can obtain crate keys by either purchasing them from our [store](https://shop.shadownode.ca), or buy buying them in our token shop.
+You can obtain crate keys by either purchasing them from our <a href="https://shop.shadownode.ca/" target="_blank">shop</a>, or buy buying them in our token shop.
 {{% notice note %}}
 Some items on this list may not be on your server as some modpacks don't have all the mods as others.
 {{% /notice %}}